php-fig/fig-standards/proposed/http-message.md

  * - Upload files, if any (as represented by $_FILES)
  * - Deserialized body parameters (generally from $_POST)
  *
- * $_SERVER and $_FILES values MUST be treated as immutable, as they represent
+ * $_SERVER values MUST be treated as immutable, as they represent application
- * application state at the time of request; as such, no methods are provided
+ * state at the time of request; as such, no methods are provided to allow
- * to allow modification of those values.
-The other values provide such methods,
+ * modification of those values.
+The other values provide such methods, as they
- * as they can be restored from $_SERVER, $_FILES, or the request body, and may
+ * can be restored from $_SERVER or the request body, and may need treatment
- * need treatment during the application (e.g., body parameters may be
+ * during the application (e.g., body parameters may be deserialized based on
- * deserialized based on content type).
+ * content type).
  *
  * Additionally, this interface recognizes the utility of introspecting a
  * request to derive and match additional parameters (e.g., via URI path